-Au Pairs are typically young people from abroad who are looking to live with an Australian family in exchange for child care duties and light house keeping.
-Au Pairs are represented by agencies and must have a police background check done to qualify and they cost approximately $80-$120 pocket money per week (for 40 hours work) plus live in expenses plus a one off agency fee.
+Typically young people from abroad who are looking to live with an Australian family in exchange for child care duties and light house keeping.
+Most Au Pairs are represented by agencies and must have a police background check done to qualify and they cost approximately $80-$120 pocket money per week (for 40 hours work) plus live in expenses plus a one off agency fee.
 It should be noted that Au Pairs don’t have any formal training and aren’t recommended for babies younger than 12 months.
-For further information on Au Pairs, click here.

 Demi Pairs are free au pairs and go through similar agencies and checks.
 They provide 25 hours per week in child care and light housework in exchange for room and board.
 Usually your demi pair will also get a part time job.
 Like au pairs, their level of experience and qualifications differ greatly from individual to individual so be sure to choose an agency that can find you the right candidate and then arrange Skype hook ups to chat and get to know her.

 Grandparents are a viable option for some families to provide care for their children.
 The Government has recognised that there’s been a significant increase in parents turning to their parents or in laws to watch their children.
 Financial arrangements are subject to agreement between both the parent and the caregiving grandparent, however some grandparents may be eligible for Government support with the Grandparent Child Care Benefit.
 For more information click here.